Retail food trade wastewater

 All wastewater enters our system as biosolids, recycled water or treated wastewater.
 We're equipped to handle it.
 But discharging solid materials and grease in your trade wastewater has consequences.
 It has the potential to damage your property's plumbing and our wastewater system.
 Blockages smell bad, cause overflows and are expensive to fix.
 Wastewater overflows have a huge impact on our waterways.

 By managing your resources and disposing of waste responsibly, you can help protect Greater Sydney's waterways – and maybe even add to your bottom line.
 You can do it.
-See our Saving water in your food business fact sheet.
+See our Saving water in your food business (129 KB) fact sheet.

 Tips for managing waste